 By definition, environmental art is artistic works intended to enhance or become part of the environment or make a statement on environmental issues.
 Some call it earth art.
 If it is flower based, multi-media floral art.
 No matter what you call it, this is an art form where nature, vision, creativity and a wild imagination come together to inspire the senses and expand the mind.

-The art in this gallery has been created with discarded items from dumps, arroyos and neglected backyards, forest floors, roadsides and botanical elements collected from the desert and sea.
+The art in this gallery has been created with discarded items from dumps, arroyos, neglected backyards, forest floors, the ocean, roadsides and the desert.
 When combined, they create something thought provoking and exciting, something that is new and fresh that makes you think twice about what we consider trash or no longer functional.